 Figure 6.7.2-1: Local multicast service discovery procedure

-1. The UE, who has interest in the local multicast service, may register to the AF of the local MBS Content Provider and may get information for receiving the local multicast service data from the Content Provider, e.g., application layer security information, TMGI, service boundary (e.g. cell IDs, geo area information), etc.
+The UE, who has interest in the local multicast service, may register to the AF of the local MBS Content Provider and may get information for receiving the local multicast service data from the Content Provider, e.g., application layer security information, TMGI, service boundary (e.g. cell IDs, geo area information), etc. If UE has obtained service bourdary information at application level from AF, step 2 to 3 can be skipped.
+Step 2 to 3 are needed in case AF provides service boundary information to NEF and then deliver the information to UE via NAS level signaling.

+Note: Application level signaling is not specified.

 2. The AF may provide service parameters including service boundary (e.g. cell IDs, geo area information) to NEF, the NEF may store the information in the UDR (translation maybe needed).